- What's on my ballot?

-What will I be voting on in this election?
+What will I be voting on in this election in Minneapolis?

 The 2021 Minneapolis ballot will ask you to select candidates to the offices of mayor, City Council, Board of Estimate and Taxation and the Minneapolis Park and Recreation Board.
 You will also be asked three questions that propose amendments to the city charter on the future of policing, how power is divided in City Hall and whether to limit rent increases.

 How do I find out what will be on my ballot?